What Is a Flex Loan and Should You Consider One?

 What is a flex loan?

-A flex loan, or flexible loan, is an unsecured line of credit that gives you easy access to cash.
+A flex loan, or flexible loan, is an unsecured line of credit that gives you quick access to cash.
 It works similarly to a credit card: You get a pre-set amount of money that you can borrow as needed, which is essentially like a credit limit, and you pay interest on the money you borrow.

 What Is a Flex Loan and Should You Consider One Asset - 01